hojinYang/spotify_recSys_challenge_2018/readme.md

 *keep_prob = 0.75* means drop out 25% of input for every batch.
 **input_kp** - *comma seperated floats list(0.0<x<=1.0).* Denoising keep probability range in  input layer.
 *input_kp = 0.5, 0.8* means denoise randomly selected probability between 50%~20%.
-firstN_range - *comma seperated floats or int list.* The range of n.
-When you give the track from 0th track to n-th track of the playlist as input value.
+firstN_range - *comma seperated floats or int list.* The range of n when you set the tracks from 0th track to n-th track of a playlist as input value.
 You can set it up in three different ways.
-*firstN_range - -1* means to consider all the songs in the playlist as an input value.
+*firstN_range = -1* means to consider all the songs in the playlist as an input value.
-*firstN_range - float a , float b* means t0 set input track range from 0-th to random(a*N, b*N).
+*firstN_range = float a , float b* means t0 set input track range from 0-th to random(a*N, b*N).
 (N == the lenght of the playlist)
-*firstN_range - int a , int b* means t0 set input track range from 0-th to random(a, b).
+*firstN_range = int a , int b* means t0 set input track range from 0-th to random(a, b).
 ex)
 firstN_range - -1 : 0~N
 firstN_range - 0,50 : 0~random(0,50)